meilisearch/meilisearch-js/README.md

 This repository also contains [more examples](./examples).

-## ⚙️ Development Workflow and Contributing
+## ⚙️ Contributing

 We welcome all contributions, big and small!

-If you want to know more about `meilisearch-js`'s development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions.
+If you want to know more about `meilisearch-js`'s development workflow or want to contribute to the repo, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions.

 ## 📜 API Resources